mohit-bora-git/backend_project/README.md

 **CHEGG BOOK MANAGEMENT -**

-     * Book Issue on rent
+     * Issue Books on rent
      * Need to pay very less amount for renting a book
      * 6 months return policy
      * user can issue not more than 10 books at a time